hpc/mpifileutils/doc/markdown/dchmod.1.md

 # DESCRIPTION

-Parallel MPI application to recurseively change permissions and/or group from a top level directory.
+Parallel MPI application to recursively change permissions and/or group from a top level directory.

 dchmod provides functionality similar to *chmod(1)* and *chgrp(1)*.
 Like *chmod(1)*, the tool supports the use of octal or symbolic mode to change the permissions.